How To Increase The Rate Of Reaction

 Where:

 The reaction order indicates how the rate of reaction changes with changes in reactant concentrations.
-For example, if a reaction is first order with respect to reactant A (m = 1), doubling the concentration of A will double the reaction rate.
+Even so, for example, if a reaction is first order with respect to reactant A (m = 1), doubling the concentration of A will double the reaction rate.
 If it is second order (m = 2), doubling the concentration of A will quadruple the reaction rate.

 Practical Strategies for Increasing Concentration

-- Using a solvent: Dissolving reactants in a solvent can increase their concentration and facilitate interactions.
+• Using a solvent: Dissolving reactants in a solvent can increase their concentration and make easier interactions.

 3. Optimizing the Physical State of Reactants